AstralNoot/Multitool/README.md

 Install:

-Step 1: Click the code button and download the files as a zip.
+Step 1: Click the code button and download the files as a zip or visit the release tab.

 Step 2: Unzip the files and run the batch file.